Background and activities

-- (2021) Development of a risk assessment for sea trout in coastal areas exploited for aquaculture.
-Aquaculture Environment Interactions.
+- (2021) Development of a risk assessment method for sea trout in coastal areas exploited for aquaculture.
+Aquaculture Environment Interactions. vol. 13.

 - (2021) Heart rate and swimming activity as indicators of post-surgical recovery time of Atlantic salmon (Salmo salar).
 Animal Biotelemetry. vol. 9.